mml-stellenbosch/mml-stellenbosch.github.io/README.md

 Ulrich Paquet - _Recent advances in probabilistic inference_

 Ulrich is a research scientist at DeepMind.
-He will discuss recent advances and a few new ideas in probabilistic inference.
+He will discuss recent advances in probabilistic inference, including a few new ideas.
 Time permitting, he may also touch upon complementary learning systems and their applications in AI.

 * * *